black-puppydog/lykin_tutorial/part_8_ui_posts/README.md

 Here we see the `selected_post` context variable in action, in much the same way as the `selected_peer` variable was utilised in the peer list template.
 The `selected` class is applied to the selected post; this changes the background colour of the element to make it stand out from the rest of the posts.

-The `href` tag value of each post in the list is constructed using the `selected_peer` and `post.key` values, both of which are strictly URL encoded using a Tera filter.
+The `href` tag value of each post in the list is constructed using the `selected_peer` and `post.key` values, both of which are strictly URL-encoded using a Tera filter.
 Then comes the code to display the post subject, if it exists, along with the post date.
 If `post.subject` is `None` then we display the `post.text` instead.
 This would occur if the post text contains less than 52 characters (the length defined for the subject text).
 Finally, the `post.date` is displayed as the last element in the list item.

 ### Update Post Content Template

-Before wrapping up this installment of series, we're going to make one small change to the post content template to remove the inverted commas which wrap the text of each post in our database.
+Before wrapping up this installment of the series, we're going to make one small change to the post content template to remove the inverted commas which wrap the text of each post in our database.
 We'll also call the `trim` Tera filter to remove any leading and trailing whitespace characters:

 `templates/post_content.html.tera`